kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 In both cases, the testing data has no influence on the model parameters.
 However the first case is not representative of how the model will be used in the future.
 The results from the first case are likely to give over-optimistic results, while the second case represents the intended use of the model more closely, and will have more honest results.
 Find out sooner, rather than later, that the model's long-term performance is not what you expect.
 It may be that you have to keep rebuilding the model every 3 months, updating the model with the most recent data, in order to maintain it's predictive performance.

 How do we quantify this predictive performance?
-A common way is to calculate the root mean square of the prediction error (RMSEP), this is exactly like the :ref:`standard error <standard-error-section>` that we saw earlier for regression models.
+A common way is to calculate the root mean square of the prediction error (:index:`RMSEP`), this is exactly like the :ref:`standard error <standard-error-section>` that we saw earlier for regression models.
 Assuming the errors are centered at zero and follow a normal distribution, this can be interpreted to be the standard deviation of the prediction residuals.
 It is important the RMSEP be calculated only from new, unseen testing data.
 By contrast, you might see the term RMSEE (root mean square error of estimation), which is the RMSEP, but calculated from the training (model-building) data.
-The RMSEE :math:`\approx S_E` = standard error; the small difference being due to the denominator used.
+The :index:`RMSEE` :math:`\approx S_E` = standard error; the small difference being due to the denominator used.

 .. math::